A "shocking" reality for U.S. moms: Half have no retirement savings

 She added, "Moms are really the ones paying the cost for a system that doesn't properly value care work."

-"One of the things that surprised me is how persistent this gap is, no matter how we cut the data," she noted.
+"One of the things that surprised me is how persistent this gap is, no matter how we cut the data," Gutierrez noted.

 Family care responsibilities also commonly inhibit mothers' ability to save for retirement, especially if they scale back work to look after children, parents or other relatives.